daveswaves/new_sp_api/README.md

 After calculating the total dimensions and weight of the shipment, the shipment is created and the order PNG string retrieved.
 This gets saved, along with the ordeID, to `FespMVC/NEW_API_SYSTEM/sp_api/api_labels.db3` ('prime_labels' table).

-If the 'prime_labels' equals/exceeds 6000, it deletes the oldest records, leaving 5000 remaining.
-The database also gets compacted when this happens.
+If the total records in 'prime_labels' equals/exceeds 6000, it deletes the oldest records, leaving 5000 remaining.
+The database also gets compacted during this process.

 ## amazon_sp_api_get_orders.py